Advising and Mentoring: Supporting Your Graduate Students

 The guidance that you offer through mentorship and advising can be transformative and is a critical factor in graduate students’ academic success and well-being.
 This topic provides you with resources that will help you provide the best support to your graduate students.

 These resources will help you with one-on-one advising so you can be perceptive to the needs of your students, and thus allow them to do their best work in their graduate program.

 Degree programs are planned by the advisory committee after consultation with the student, unless a field of study has established a uniform curriculum.
 There is considerable flexibility in meeting special needs insofar as these are consistent with the regulations of The Graduate School.
 A degree program may entail coursework in more than one field of study, but each program must include a coherent emphasis within one existing field of study and area of concentration, if applicable.

 The Questions & Answers (Q&A) at this page provides information to help you support your students and refer them to the resources they may need to be healthy and successful.
 It is okay to ask a student how they are doing.
 To the student, you might be the only person that they see often enough to notice their behavior changes.
 Refer to the Q&A when determining resources for connection and/or referral.

 This is an electronic resource to help faculty and staff recognize, respond to, and refer students in distress and contains important tips and information about a wide range of campus and community resources that are available for students.

-To honor the concept of “Career Everywhere”, the Center for Career Development (CCD) is committed to partnering with faculty and staff to provide them with information, resources, tools, and referral language to help empower our students to identify and achieve their career aspirations.
-Learn more about how the CCD can partner with you.
+To honor the concept of “Career Everywhere”, the Center for Career Development is committed to partnering with faculty and staff to provide them with information, resources, tools, and referral language to help empower our students to identify and achieve their career aspirations.

 Provides a detailed description of the various aspects of mentorship between a faculty member and a graduate student.